mcu-tools/mcuboot/docs/ecdsa.md

 The signature generation in the simulator can be changed at the same time the boot code begins to accept unpadded signatures.
-The sim is always run out of the same tree as the mcuboot code, so there should not be any compatibility issues.
+The sim is always run out of the same tree as the MCUboot code, so there should not be any compatibility issues.

 ## Background